-If you have already earned your M.S. in nursing and are ready to pursue the Doctor of Nursing Practice, our DNP program will provide you with the skills which provide you with the skills to pursue a variety of career options.
-You’ll be ready to take on nursing administration positions, provide quality care to patients, teach the next generation of MSN-prepared nurses, implement research that can improve patient care.
+If you have already earned your M.S. in Nursing and are ready to pursue the Doctor of Nursing Practice, our D.N.P. program will provide you with the skills.
+You’ll be ready to take on nursing administration positions, provide quality care to patients, teach the next generation of MSN-prepared nurses and implement research that can improve patient care.

 This program is 100% online.

-The program of study consists of 35 credit hours and will include DNP practicums while working on your DNP project.
-We have a full-time DNP Counselor to help facilitate your DNP project and practicums.
-There is a cognate elective course that allows you to customize a plan of study to enhance their DNP project.
-View a sample plan.
+The program of study consists of 35 credit hours and will include D.N.P. practicums while working on your D.N.P. project.
+We have a full-time D.N.P. counselor to help facilitate your D.N.P. project and practicums.
+There is a cognate elective course that allows you to customize a plan of study to enhance your D.N.P. project.

 You'll complete a scholarly project as part of your coursework.
 Over the course of three semesters, you'll work with a team to plan, implement and evaluate an initiative that addresses a practice issue in a health care organization or system.